pfalcon/python-imphook/README.rst

 extension (if you do, you ask to import the submodule ``py`` of package ``script``, which rarely what you want or makes sense).

+Last final note is about whitespace in the command-line parameters: they should be used exactly as shown and described: there should always be spaces between ``-i`` and ``-m`` options and their parameters.
+And vice versa, if you use comma-separated list of import hooks, there should be no spaces in that list.

 Credits and licensing
 ---------------------